Beccles

 Smith & Easthaugh-Smith & Easthaugh close-up

-The dormer windows of this property suggest that this has always been a dwelling place - presumably that of either Mr Smith or Mr Easthaugh - rather than a converted storage barn or maltings.
+The dormer windows of this property suggest that this has always been a dwelling place - presumably that of either Mr Smith or Mr Eastaugh - rather than a converted storage barn or maltings.
 The whitish painted rectangle runs over bricked in windows of a dutch gable end and is bisected horizontally by a line caused by the lower brickwork being recessed slightly from that above.
 A delightful mixture of fonts and styles is on display here: Italic, serifed caps at the top with the decorative 'A', san-serif caps for the name and trades are followed by a full stop.
 Then follows a line of serif roman lettering with 'Malt' and 'Hops' bearing capital letters; back to sans-serif caps for the list of further products this prodigious business dealt in; 'Wholesale & Retail' balance on a fine ampersand in serif capitals, then the final triumphant announcement with its direct link to the nearby wharf and the attendant wherries which used to lighter bigger trading vessels.
 The archaic 's' which resembles an 'f' in 'Vefsels' at lower left may suggest that this sign is older than it actually is.
 If we assume that the industrial revolution started around 1770, it's possible that steam vessels were visiting Beccles from around the mid-1800s or later, perhaps.
 The signwriter was pleased to provide us with the double-s of old and new style characters.
 We have gone into some detail on this sign merely because of its great historical importance in Beccles, in Suffolk and in England as a whole.
 We would be pleased to hear of a rival elsewhere.

-[Message from Ed Broom of this parish (15.11.06): 'Love that STAITHE, SMITH & EASTHAUGH entry, and so well maintained.
+[Message from Ed Broom of this parish (15.11.06): 'Love that STAITHE, SMITH & EASTAUGH entry, and so well maintained.
 Hats off.
 That mix of fonts and styles rather reminded me of an old ad for my distant relations (true), the Freston Bros of olde Ipswiche towne.'
 His website is on our Links page.]

 Home